lf-/flake-templates/README.md

 # Jade's flake templates

-This is a set of templates using flake-lib and Opinions.
+This is a set of templates using flake-utils and Opinions.

 Current list: